u2ros/plotboss/README.md

 `./test_setup.sh`

 This will create a directory called test, inside it, 2 temp and 3 dest directories.
-A bunch of 0.35Mb plot files will also be created in both temp directories.
-Dest folder will be changed to 1Mb ramdisks to simulate the behavior of the app.
+A bunch of 0.35Mb dummy plot files will also be created in both temp directories.
+Dest folders will be changed to 1Mb ramdisks to simulate the behavior of the app.
+Each ramdisk will hold max 2 350kb files, once the plot count reaches 2, that destination will be removed from desination drives in the config.

 A default config file will also be created, which you can modify to your needs. (yours will look slightly different depending on where you cloned the repo)